 The body/MSK fellowship at Rush University Medical Center is a competitive program committed to providing the finest subspecialty training in body MRI, musculoskeletal MRI/CT and ultrasound.
 The 12-month curriculum consists of rotations at the Rush University Medical Center Tower, the Rush Professional Building outpatient center and the Midwest Orthopaedics Building at Rush.

 Body Imaging and Musculoskeletal Radiology Fellowship Overview

 Rush University Medical Center, the primary teaching hospital for Rush Medical College, offers four one-year fellowship positions.
-The fellows spend a total of eight months in magnetic resonance imaging (body/MSK) and four months in ultrasound.
+The fellows spend a total of eight months in magnetic resonance imaging (body/MSK) and two months in ultrasound.

 Magnetic Resonance Body Imaging

 Rush currently operates two 3T Siemens scanners, three 1.5T scanners, with additional 1.5T GE scanner being added.

 The body MRI examinations include cardiovascular, hepatobillary, gynecologic, enterography, defecography, genitourinary, angiogram/venogram, prostate and obstetric MR imaging, including fetal MRI.
 Our examinations are performed with the latest techniques.
 The educational program in MRI emphasizes teaching of the physical theory, as well as the clinical practice of MR imaging.
 This includes MR physics and clinical seminars by the former chairperson of the Department of Diagnostic Radiology.
 MRI and US conferences also include monthly journal clubs and monthly conferences prepared by the fellows for the residents.